We recommend washing or soaking your new nappies at least once before their first use, as you normally would when buying new clothing.

 - Place those used nappies and inserts into a dry pail (bucket/wash basket with holes around the sides for air flow/ventilation)

-- Wash nappies on a 1 hour everyday cycle slightly bulked with spew cloths, baby clothes (not brand new), socks, undies, tea towels.
+- Once you have enough nappies/laundry to fill a main load, wash your nappies on a 1 hour everyday cycle slightly bulked with spew cloths, baby clothes (not brand new), socks, undies, tea towels.

-Cloth nappies will need to be washed on a main cycle no more then 2-3 days after a pre wash cycle or you can do this straight after your pre wash cycle.
+Cloth nappies will need to be washed on a main-wash cycle no more than 2-3 days after a pre wash cycle or you can do this straight after your pre wash cycle.